 The WHO is the directing and coordinating authority for health within the United Nations system.
 It is responsible for providing leadership on global health matters, shaping the health research agenda, setting norms and standards, articulating evidence-based policy options, providing technical support to countries and monitoring and assessing health trends.

-The organization was established 65 years ago to promote health and ease the burden of disease worldwide.
-Each year, senior health officials from member states convene in Geneva to participate in the World Health Assembly (WHA.)
+The organization was established in 1948 to promote health and ease the burden of disease worldwide.
+Each year, senior health officials from member states convene in Geneva to participate in the World Health Assembly (WHA).

-WHA allows GHC members to attend to represent civil society and the private sector through participations in discussions with international global health policy makers.
+GHC sends a delegation of its members to Geneva to represent civil society and the private sector through participation in discussions with international global health policy makers.
 Through the delegation, members can engage with international partners and help prioritize the global health agenda.
 Each year, GHC partners with member organizations for side events, panels, discussions, and more.

 Global Health South